AsherCode023/Alpha18-coder/README.md

 ## I'm a 19 years old Self-Taught Full-Stack Developer UX/UI Enthusiast!!

-- 🌱 I’m currently learning UX/UI design
+- 🌱 I’m currently learning Data structures and mastering redux and typescript
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar / piano